Information Technology and Management

 Accelerated courses provide an opportunity for degree-seeking students at the university to complete graduate degree requirements in a shorter time period.
 If taken by non-degree seeking students, all courses may be later applied toward the Master of Information Technology and Management degree for those who apply and are accepted to the degree program.

-Applicants for admission must have earned a four-year bachelor's degree from an accredited institution with a minimum cumulative undergraduate GPA of 3.0/4.0.
+Applicants for admission to a professional masters degree must have earned a four-year bachelor's degree from an accredited institution with a minimum cumulative undergraduate GPA of 3.0/4.0.
 International applicants are required to submit a GRE score with a minimum score of 300 (combined quantitative and verbal), 151 quantitative, and 3.0 analytical writing and may be required to submit a TOEFL score (see the Graduate Admission section).
 Admission as a non-degree student follows the university policy set forth in this bulletin.

 Students whose undergraduate degree is not in a computer-related area or who do not have significant experience or certifications in the information technology field will be required to demonstrate proficiency in undergraduate courses that are prerequisites for the graduate program.
 Proficiency may be demonstrated by taking and passing a written exam or taking and passing, with a grade of “B” or better, the prerequisite undergraduate courses at Illinois Institute of Technology.
 Proficiency may also be demonstrated by presentation of documentation of equivalent training or certification; in this case waivers of the prerequisites may only be granted by the graduate adviser or the ITM associate director.